 Mobile Internet Options – Dongle, Tethering, Modem, Card, Hotspot?

 Fortunately, the mobile Internet options one has are many.
 Here are the major ones:

 - Tethering.
 With tethering you connect your laptop to your mobile and use the mobile’s Internet connection.
 You can connect using Wi-Fi, BlueTooth, or via a USB cable.
 Tethering is suitable for occasional Internet use.

 - Personal hotspot.
 A hotspot is created via Wi-Fi tethering and it allows to use your mobile as a portable broadband router.
 You can connect more than one device to it and set an access password.
 Personal hotspots can be regarded as tethering with a twist.

 - Mobile dongle.
 A mobile dongle is a small device that you attach to your laptop and it also connects you to the Net.
 It’s more suitable when you plan to regularly use mobile Internet but almost always you need to purchase a separate data plan with it.

 - Mobile modem.
 A mobile modem is also a separate device you need to purchase and connect to your laptop.
 Similarly to the dongle, it makes more sense to buy it when you plan to regularly use mobile Internet.

 - Mobile broadband cards.
 These are one more piece of equipment you need to buy separately and connect to your laptop.
 Their advantages are their speed and the fact they don’t drain your mobile’s battery.

 As you see, for occasional use of mobile Internet, tethering and hotspots are the best options.
 In terms of speed and reliability they might not be perfect but at least don’t require the purchase of additional equipment.
-If you do need something to use on a more regular basis then check out these options from Three.

 Advantages of Tethering